*To be added to an email list for regular announcements of upcoming public gigs, email Jim at email@example.com.

-Jim has been teaching music theory and improvisation for over twenty-five years.
+Jim has been teaching music theory and improvisation for over forty years.
 He taught harmony, arranging, ear training and ensembles at Berklee College of Music, big band and jazz harmony at San Francisco State and was director of Jazz Studies at Cal State at Hayward.

 He started a series of organized workshops and lessons in jazz theory and improvisation in 1977 at the Keystone Korner (noted jazz club in San Francisco—now defunct) that continue to the present time.
 He was on the Board of Directors for Bay Area Loft Jazz and The San Francisco Jazz Society.

 Out of these experiences evolved a unique, comprehensive, and very practical method of learning and mastering the many musical skills involved in improvisation.
 This approach has gone through several phases to become what is now called the Jazzmaster Workout.